 Examines teaching techniques/strategies for secondary classroom.
 Focus upon instructional materials in various areas of secondary certification; use of media; and micro-teaching.
 Thirty-hour field experience in candidate's major discipline required.
 May not be taken as a directed study.
 Prerequisites: Edu 407 and admission to School of Education or permission of instructor.

-Edu 412 Curriculum and Classroom Management for the Middle Grades

-This course acquaints the candidate with the philosophy and organization of the middle school, appropriate curriculum concepts, discipline strategies, and classroom management.
+Edu 412 Curriculum and Classroom Management for the Middle Grades priate curriculum concepts, discipline strategies, and classroom management.
 Fifteen field hours required.
 Prerequisites: Admission to School of Education, junior status, and sixty hours of field experience.